IBM

 Create reports based on query relationships

-Combine data containers based on relationships from different queries.
+combine data containers based on relationships from different queries

-Introduction to dimensional data in reports
+Introduction to dimensional reporting concepts and dimensional data in reports

-Dimensional report context
+understand report context

 Focus your dimensional data